Practice at the Highest Level of Nursing

 - Master’s degree in a specialty track from an accredited nursing program

-- Certification as an advanced practice nurse
+- Certification or eligible for certification as an advanced practice nurse

 - One year of professional nursing experience